Leaving your business in your will

 The question you need to address is who will run and build the business?

-Furthermore, in the writer’s experience, the personality, skill and experience of running a business do not pass down the generations.
+Personality, skill and experience tend not to pass down the generations.
 Only you can assess the suitability of your children to business management.
 Your assessment will dictate the decisions you make as to your will.

 However, we absolutely advise that you should not leave a controlling interest equally between your children.
 Stalemate is a disaster.
 If you have an odd number of children, the voting powers are more evenly distributed - if three children own one third each, any one of them has the balance of power between the other two.
 But if you leave the business to an even number of children, make sure decisions can be made come what may.